+My responsibility is to express a conclusion based on the review.
 The audit was conducted in accordance with ISSAI 1315 and ISSAI 1330.
-The standards require that I plan and perform the audit to obtain assurance about whether processes and systems of internal control, risk management and governance were operating effectively, in all material respects.
+The standards require that I plan and perform the audit so as to obtain assurance as to whether effective processes and systems of internal control, risk management and governance was maintained in all material respects.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my conclusion.